CAST IRON EPOXY AND BITUMEN FITTING

 All CMAX epoxy cast iron pipes and fittings are internally and externally finished with corrosive resistant epoxy coating to prevent fouling and corrosion.
 The epoxy on CMAX epoxy cast iron pipes and fittings provides an excellent exterior under humid and tropical conditions.

-- Q: Who handles his real estate transactions and contracts?
+- Q: real estate investing

 Send your message to us